Added 29-12-19

 I noted that a light APC that externally resembled a panel truck or transit van might prove useful.
 Such a vehicle might have many useful applications for law enforcement or Operations Other Than War (OOTW).

-A militarized transit van would have roles other than personnel transport.
-If the movies are to be believed, they are common choices for surveillance operations.
+If the movies are to be believed, vans are common choices for surveillance operations.
 They can also serve as command and control centres, for SIGINT, and for electronic warfare support to tactical units.

-A roof hatch(es) would be useful for many roles, although given its height the large dead zone will leave many potential threats too close to fire on.
+A roof hatch(es) would be useful for many roles, although given its height, the large dead zone will leave many potential threats too close to fire on.
 This is a vehicle that would find firing ports a practical addition.

-Technologies such as vertical launch missile systems may even give them an artillery and air-defence role.
+Technologies such as vertical launch missile systems may even give them an artillery and air-defence role!

 By the Author of the Scrapboard : | |